Part I. KNOWING ABOUT ERASURE

 This time it stopped at the workshop.
 I woke up to the Buddha leaving my heart, and I said no. Stay.
 Don’t flee.
 Stay awake to the knowing.
 You know that comment was exclusive and harmful.
 You can’t assume that the teachers know and will take care of it.

 This time it stopped at the joke that I didn’t get.
 Instead of smiling along as if I knew what was going on, I stopped pretending.
 I asked for an explanation.
 I am entitled.

 This time it stopped when they did not respond to my question.
 I stopped pretending that it didn’t matter or that I did not notice their disregard.
 I repeated the question louder because I cared.

-This time it stopped when I was asked to teach at a new program.
-I did not need to add another commitment to a full schedule just so I could feel important.
+This time it stopped when I did not accept an invitation for yoga teacher training.
+I did not need another credential to shore up my worth.
+I did not need to add another commitment just so I could feel important.

 This time it stopped when I did not explain why I needed to take space.